**This blog post was updated on November 25, 2022.**

 A parent could be spot-checking it at the end of the night.
 A friend could grab their phone for a prank and stumble across them.
 If they lost their phone, it could end up in the hands of a total stranger.
 In some cases, kids even create “revenge porn,” intentionally and maliciously sharing explicit content with their entire social circles (and beyond) when relationships take a turn for the worst.

-Because this content is digital, they can be sent to almost anyone on the planet with just a few taps on the screen.
+Because this content is digital, it can be sent to almost anyone on the planet with just a few taps on the screen.
 There’s also the possibility that screenshots could be taken and shared to other devices, further creating a situation where control of your content is completely lost.

 - Conversation Starter: “Do you know anyone whose pictures were shared without their permission?
 How did that happen?
 Are you worried that it could happen to you?”